farleyknight/dive-vscode-extension/docs/current_state.md

     *   (Implicitly) Can analyze selected code via context variables.
 *   **Direct Diagram Generation:**
     *   `/sequence`: Generate a sequence diagram from the current file's code analysis.
-    *   `/restEndpoint`: Generate a sequence diagram for a specified Java Spring Boot REST endpoint (currently a stub).
+    *   `/restEndpoint`: Generate a sequence diagram for a specified Java Spring Boot REST endpoint (implementation in progress, not yet functional).
 *   **Webview Interaction:**
     *   Theme selection dropdown in the webview panel.
     *   "Export SVG" and "Export PNG" buttons in the webview panel trigger direct browser downloads.